AgenaRisk/api-r/README.md

 ## 4.3 `Model` methods

-A `Model` object consists of networks, network links, and datasets (and default settings).
+A `Model` object consists of networks, network links, datasets, and settings.
 A new `Model` object can be created with a network (or multiple networks).
 By default, it is created with a single empty dataset (scenario) called "Scenario 1".
 Following methods can be used to modify `Model` objects:

 ### 4.3.1 `add_network(newNetwork)`